 What is biomass?

 Biomass is organic material derived from plants and animals.
 Biomass energy is, therefore, produced by burning these biological materials to provide a renewable and sustainable source of fuel.
-Of all the biomass material, wood still remains the most commonly used form in biomass boilers.
+Of all the biomass material, wood fuel still remains the most commonly used form in biomass boilers.

 What are the advantages of a biomass boiler?